“Netflix for E-Books” Approaches Reality October 7, 2013Posted by Bill Rosenblatt in Publishing, Services.

 Here’s something that’s a little off topic for this blog but can’t be covered in 140 characters.

-O’Reilly has a product mix that’s not unlike other B2B publishers such as Reed Business Information, PennWell, and United Business Media (not to mention digital natives like TechCrunch): its publications, conferences, training, and other services are all interdependent and represent cross-selling opportunities.
-When viewed this way, TOC was an anomaly: a conference about publishing, put on by a company whose real expertise is information technology.
+O’Reilly has a product mix that’s not unlike other B2B publishers such as Reed Business Information, McGraw-Hill, and United Business Media (not to mention digital natives like TechCrunch): its publications, conferences, training, and other services are all interdependent and represent cross-selling opportunities.
+When viewed this way, TOC was an anomaly: a conference about publishing, put on by a company whose real business is information technology (and that, like those others, happened to start out as a pure-play publisher in its field).

-Still, O’Reilly enjoyed few synergies between TOC and its other properties.
-Apart from B2B publishers, organizations that produce conferences usually do so as ancillaries to other lines of business — such as industry trade associations (NAB, CES, ALA, AAP), market researchers (Outsell, Gartner), or vendors (Apple, Oracle, SAP).
+O’Reilly had few synergies between TOC and its other properties.
+Conferences are more usually put on by organizations that have other lines of business — such as industry trade associations (AAP, ALA, NAB, CES), market researchers (Outsell, Gartner), or vendors (Apple, Oracle, SAP), as well as B2B publishers.
 TOC was, by that perspective, a standalone property.
-It’s difficult to operate a standalone event and make a profit, particularly when you spend as much on infrastructure and community as O’Reilly did.
+It’s difficult to operate a standalone event and make a profit, particularly when you spend as much on infrastructure and community (and Manhattan hotel space) as O’Reilly did.

 And the publishing industry is not exactly known for its lavish budgets.
 One commenter on a publishing blog demurred at having to pay US $1000 to attend TOC for two days; in contrast, conferences like Velocity and Strata charge as much as double that amount.
 As Tim O’Reilly himself commented at his last TOC keynote speech, “Why are we here?
 It’s not to make our fortune.”

-There are other conferences about publishing, put on by companies that publish about publishing — such as Digital Book World (F+W Media) and Publishing Business Conference (NAPCO).
+There are other conferences about publishing, put on by companies that publish about publishing — such as Digital Book World (F&W Publishing) and Publishing Business Conference (NAPCO).
 Those organizations are probably celebrating TOC’s hasty demise, but it remains to be seen whether they will fill the void it has created.

 Awareness Grows over Digital First Sale February 19, 2013Posted by Bill Rosenblatt in Business models, Law, Publishing.